This Garmin Instinct review dives deep into the ins and outs of the Garmin smartwatch.

 When you pair your Garmin with your smartphone device, you can play music on the watch.
 It works similar to the Apple watch.
 While you can control your music, you do not have the power to store it.
 Additionally, there is no option to utilize streaming services like Spotify, Apple Music, or iHeartRadio.

 The water-resistance feature is part of U.S. military specifications 810 [R].
-These performance and manufacturing guidelines track rugged commercial and military equipment such as military watches.
+These performance and manufacturing guidelines track rugged commercial and military equipment.
 Put another way: the Instinct will also hold up to extreme shock and thermal conditions.